Jake Highfill

 Jake Highfill (born March 3, 1990) is the former Iowa State Representative from the 39th District.
 A Republican, he served in the Iowa House of Representatives from 2013 - 2018.
 Highfill resides in Johnston, Iowa.
 He has a bachelor's degree in business from the University of Iowa.

 Highfill served on several committees in the Iowa House – the Appropriations, Local Government, and Natural Resources committees.
 He also served as the vice chair of the State Government committee and was a member of the Education Appropriations Subcommittee.
 Highfill defeated incumbent Erik Helland, the House majority whip, to win the Republican nomination in 2012.

-In March, 2017, Highfill admitted keeping a "blacklist" of people in his constituency who disagreed with him.

-Highfill was defeated by Democrat Karin Derry in the November 6, 2018 general election.
+Highfill was defeated by Democrat Karin Derry in the November 6, 2018, general election.